-- App replication: Astra Control requires the source and destination Kubernetes clusters (which can be the same cluster) to be available and managed with their respective ONTAP storage backends configured to enable NetApp SnapMirror.
-Astra Control takes the policy-driven application snapshot and replicates it to the destination storage backend.
+- App replication: Astra Control requires the source and destination Kubernetes clusters to be available and managed with their respective ONTAP storage backends configured to enable NetApp SnapMirror.
+Astra Control takes the policy-driven application Snapshot and replicates it to the remote cluster.
 NetApp SnapMirror technology is used to replicate the persistent volume data.
 To fail over, Astra Control can bring the replicated app online by recreating the app objects on the destination Kubernetes cluster with the replicated volumes on the destination ONTAP cluster.
-Because the persistent volume data is already present on the destination ONTAP cluster, Astra Control can offer quick recovery times for failover. - App backup and restore: When backing up applications, Astra Control creates a snapshot of the app data and stores it in an object storage bucket.
+Because the persistent volume data is already present on the destination ONTAP cluster, Astra Control can offer quick recovery times for failover. - App backup and restore: When backing up applications, Astra Control creates a Snapshot of the app data and stores it in an object storage bucket.
 When a restore is needed, the data in the bucket must be copied to a persistent volume on the ONTAP cluster.
 The backup/restore operation does not require the secondary Kubernetes/ONTAP cluster to be available and managed, but the additional data copy can result in longer restore times.